 For additional information regarding fishing opportunities at Bear Lake contact Blackwater Fisheries Center in Holt, Fl.
 Phone 850-957-6175.

-See also our Fish Management Area Brochure and Map for Bear Lake.
+See also our Fish Management Area Map for Bear Lake.

 TrophyCatch is FWC's citizen-science program that rewards anglers for documenting and releasing trophy bass 8 pounds or larger.
 The following TrophyCatch bass have been submitted from Bear Lake: